 Texture

-Your white hair may feel coarser, drier, and wirier if you touch it.
-This means your hair follicles no longer produce melanin and enough sebum.
-Your hair follicles naturally produce sebum (oil) that hydrates your hair.
-Dehydrated white hair will have a different texture from naturally-colored hair.
+Your hair follicles naturally produce sebum (oil) that coats your hair to lock in moisture.
+Dehydrated white hair will have a different texture from naturally colored hair.

-On the other hand, grey hair consists of white and naturally-colored hair that’s yet to turn grey.
-As a result, your hair might have a mixed texture due to the coarse, dry, and wiry white hair and fine, medium, or thick naturally-colored hair.
+On the other hand, grey hair consists of white and naturally colored hair that’s yet to turn grey.
+As a result, your hair might have a mixed texture due to the coarse, dry, and wiry white hair and fine, medium, or thick naturally colored hair.

 Below is a grey vs white hair comparison table showing how grey hair differs from white hair.

-Parameter | Grey Hair | White Hair |
+| Parameter | Grey Hair | White Hair |

-Structure | A mixture of naturally colored hair and white hair | Completely white hair |
+| Structure | A mixture of naturally colored hair and white hair | Completely white hair |

-Formation | Lack of melanin in some hair follicles | Loss of melanin in all hair follicles |
+| Formation | Lack of melanin in some hair follicles | Loss of melanin in all hair follicles |

-Causes | Genetics, age, health conditions, stress, and smoking tobacco | Genetics, age, health conditions, stress, and smoking tobacco |
+| Causes | Genetics, age, health conditions, stress, and smoking tobacco | Genetics, age, health conditions, stress, and smoking tobacco |

-Age of occurrence | Mid-30s or 40s | 10 years after the hair turns grey |
+| Age of occurrence | Mid-30s or 40s | It varies depending on the start of graying and genetics |

-Texture | Coarse, dry, and wiry depending on the degree of greying | Coarser, drier, and wirier |
+| Texture | Coarse, dry, and wiry depending on the degree of greying | Coarser, drier, and wirier |

 Conclusion